todverse/todverse/README.md

 ## About Me

 My name is Maxim — I'm a passionate **Full-stack Developer** with a knack for creating intuitive and performant applications.
-Always eager to learn and contribute to open-source projects.

-🎯 **Goals:** Build scalable web applications, mentor junior developers, and stay up-to-date with the latest developers trends.

 ## 💻 Tech Stack: